Custom camera implementation in Unity —— External frame data source

 The above diagram shows the type structure of external frame data sources.

-Based on the input data, external frame data sources can be divided into two main categories:
+Based on different input data, external frame data sources can be divided into two main categories:

 - Image and device motion data input extension